denpamusic/PyPlumIO/README.md

     )
     c.run(my_callback)
 ```

+## Home Assistant Integration
+There is companion Home Assistant integration that is being co-developed with this package and depends on it.
+You can find it [here](https://github.com/denpamusic/hassio-plum-ecomax).

 ## Protocol
 ecoNET communication is based on RS485 standard.
 Each frame consists of header, message type, message data (optional), CRC and end delimiter.